Ally Dawson

-Alistair John Dawson (25 February 1958 – 26 July 2021) was a Scottish professional football defender who spent most of his career at Rangers.
+Alistair John Dawson (25 February 1958 – 26 July 2021) was a Scottish professional footballer who played as a defender.
+He spent most of his career at Rangers.

 In 2011, Dawson was inducted into Rangers' Hall of Fame.

 Playing career

 Dawson was signed as a sixteen-year-old in 1975 by manager Jock Wallace Jr. and made his debut in a pre-season tour in Canada.
 He was a full back who could play on either side of the pitch.

 He sustained a serious injury during a club tour of Canada, when he fractured his skull.
 He recovered, and became a centre back.
 He made a total of 316 appearances for Rangers, scoring eight goals.
 He received two Scottish Cup winner's medals, in 1979 and 1981, and four League Cup winner's medals – in 1979, 1984, 1985 and 1987.
 He was capped five times by Scotland, all while at Rangers.